marcobellagente93/scaling/src/scaling/transformer/README.md

 ### Metrics logging

-Scaling supports metrics logging to weights and biases, determined (if started via the `src/transformer/train_determined.py` script), and tensorboard.
+Scaling supports metrics logging to weights and biases, and tensorboard.
 For tensorboard in specific, this has caused multiple issues regarding writing to individual files for each step making it hard to back up data in pfss.
 Hence, we have now an additional environment variable `SCALING_ENABLE_TENSORBOARD`, and we only write tensorboard if this environment variable is set, **and** if the tensorboard flag is set to true on the logger.